abhishek9sharma/hugo-academic/content/home/about.md

 I am a native of  [Himachal Pradesh](https://en.wikipedia.org/wiki/Himachal_Pradesh), a small Himalayan state in India and have been born and brought up there till my graduation in 2008 from  [National Institute of Technology, Hamirpur](http://nith.ac.in/).
 My hobbies include watching and playing football and [running](https://www.strava.com/athletes/18520965) occasionally.

-##### I am open to new oppurtunities in both industry and academia.
+##### I am open to new oppurtunities.
 If you are interested in knowing more about me and my work please do contact me.